 The proposed bill introduces the "First-Time Homebuyer Savings Account Act" as a new chapter in Title 44 of the General Laws concerning taxation.
 This act allows individuals who are first-time homebuyers to establish a first-time homebuyer savings account with Rhode Island housing specifically for the purpose of saving money to cover eligible costs associated with purchasing a home in Rhode Island.

 The bill defines key terms such as "account holder," "qualified beneficiary," "eligible costs," and "allowable closing costs."
-It establishes the responsibilities of account holders, which include not using funds for account administration expenses, submitting detailed information regarding their accounts to the division of taxation, and ensuring that funds are used solely for eligible costs related to the purchase of a home.
+It outlines the responsibilities of account holders, including the requirement to submit detailed information regarding their accounts to the division of taxation, including a list of transactions and a Form 1099 issued by Rhode Island housing.